Get started with troubleshooting mode in Microsoft Defender for Endpoint

 Advanced hunting queries

-Here are some pre-built advanced hunting queries to give you visibility into the troubleshooting events that are occurring in your environment.
-You can also use these queries to create detection rules that'd alert you when the devices are in troubleshooting mode.
+Here are some prebuilt advanced hunting queries to give you visibility into the troubleshooting events that are occurring in your environment.
+You can also use these queries to create detection rules to generate alerts when devices are in troubleshooting mode.